-The progeny of Acres Destiny, a sire who has had a tremendous influence on the campdrafting industry, Destiny is a fantastic little horse found on our Goomboorian Campdraft Ride in South East Queensland.
+The progeny of Acres Destiny, a sire who has had a tremendous influence on the campdrafting industry, Destiny is a fantastic little horse found on The Rainbow Beach, Bush & Cattle Ride in South East Queensland.
 He’s athletic and agile and lets rip chasing a beast, but is also happy to switch off and coast along on a long rein, bringing up the rear when mustering.
-With a resume like that it’s hard not to fall in love with Destiny.
+With a resume like that, it’s hard not to fall in love with Destiny.
 Keep reading to find out more about this little pocket rocket!

 Name of horse: Destiny